dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 - {{< spell 267683 "Azerite Veins" >}} - The raw HPS of this trait outweighs the unreliability of it, compared to its contemporaries on this ring.
 - {{< spell 271536 "Crystalline Carapace" >}} - A slightly worse (defensively) version of {{< spell 268596 "Gemhide" >}} with a small DPS component.
-- {{< spell 267671 "Winds of War" >}} - While you can't rely on dodge to keep you alive, it will reduce your overall damage taken, making this essentially a 3% damage reduction (against dodgeable attacks).
 - {{< spell 264108 "Blood Siphon" >}} /{{< spell 267665 "Lifespeed" >}} /{{< spell 267879 "On My Way" >}} - Free stats are free stats.

 ## Inner Ring